HarshiniSenth/HarshiniSenth.github.io/_pages/about.md

 MetNet-1's ability to provide probabilistic forecasts was a major step forward, offering a level of detail and accuracy that traditional models struggled to achieve in short-term predictions.

 ![picture 1](/images/Picture2.png)
-*FIG.1: Visualization of ground truth MRMS and predictions from MetNet-1 and HRRR at a 1 mm/h precipitation rate threshold.*
+*Fig.1: Visualization of ground truth MRMS and predictions from MetNet-1 and HRRR at a 1 mm/h precipitation rate threshold.*

-Neural network-driven models present a hopeful option as they extract connections from data directly.
-They have the capability to produce forecasts more frequently and at finer resolutions, operating smoothly on parallel hardware within seconds.
-Moreover, neural networks inherently offer probabilistic forecasts, encompassing forecast fluctuations derived from the data.These properties can not only offer improved forecasts, but also frequent and personalized forecasts(ADD REFERENCE 3)

 ## MetNet-2: Extending the Horizon